eternalgarden/sanctuary/README.md

 ![sanctuary image header](./docs/readme_media/sanctuary_header/sanctuary_header.png)

-sanctuary is a software for personal journaling.
+sanctuary is a software for personal journaling
-- You walk around in a little 3D world, place your notes and edit them with a neat little text editor.
+- You walk around in a little 3D world, place your notes and edit them with a neat little text editor
-- It is inspired by the idea of memory palaces.
+- It is inspired by the idea of memory palaces
-- It hopes to function as a spatial aid in both memorization and strengthening emotional connection to important events in your life and things you want to keep close to your heart in moments of darkness.
+- It hopes to function as a spatial aid in both memorization and strengthening emotional connection to important events in your life and things you want to keep close to your heart in moments of darkness
-- It uses a custom event-bus [rzeka](https://github.com/eternalgarden/rzeka) architecture.
+- It uses a custom event-bus [rzeka](https://github.com/eternalgarden/rzeka) architecture
-- The latest version `1.7.1_coreprincess` is freely available for download and your journaling [here & now on itch.io](https://eternalgarden.itch.io/sanctuary) for Linux, Mac & Windows.
+- The latest version `1.7.1_coreprincess` is freely available for download and your journaling [here & now on itch.io](https://eternalgarden.itch.io/sanctuary) for Linux, Mac & Windows
   - it is the legacy version built with Unity Engine
   - this repository is the port of that project to Godot (`7th May 2026` _in very early stages_)
   - 📜🍰 *your notes will be fully transferrable to the new Godot version*